Omega-3 Calming Benefits

 A diet rich in omega-3 may also support metabolic health by reducing risk factors associated with metabolic syndrome, including abdominal fat, elevated blood glucose, and hypertension.

-Beyond physical health, omega-3 fatty acids are known for their calming effects.
+Beyond physical health, omega-3 fatty acids are also known for their calming effects.
 They may help:

 By increasing melatonin Omega-3 can lower anxiety and calm the mind.